1. What does my Forum registration fee include?

 - 3 Lunch Buffets (Wednesday, Thursday and Friday)

 - 2 Plated Dinners (Wednesday and Thursday)

 - 2 Hosted Before-Dinner Receptions and After-Dinner Hospitality Functions (Wednesday and Thursday)

 - 4 Refreshment Breaks (Wednesday, Thursday and Friday)

-You will be asked if you choose to arrive earlier or stay later, or select upgraded accommodations, when you register online and you will be charged for the incremental expense then.
+You will be asked when you register online if you want to arrive earlier and you will be charged for the incremental expense then.

 2. What is the Forum attire?

 The Forum attire is business casual.
 You may leave your suit, dress shirt and tie at home.
 Casual slacks, skirts, polo shirts, tops and sweaters are all acceptable.
 Some attendees opt for wearing jeans.
 Please, no shorts, t-shirts, or “flip flops”.
 The meeting room can vary in temperature, and if the weather is nice, meals may be held outside on the patio, along with some of the evening networking events, so dress in layers or plan to bring a sweater or jacket.